Paedophile pop star Gary Glitter freed from prison

 His youngest victim had been less than 10 years old when he crept into her bed and tried to rape her in 1975.

-Judge McCreath described Gadd's abuse of a girl under 10 as "appalling" and said: "It is difficult to overstate the depravity of this dreadful behaviour."
+He described Gadd's abuse of a girl under 10 as "appalling" and said: "It is difficult to overstate the depravity of this dreadful behaviour."

+"You did all of them real and lasting damage and you did so for no other reason than to obtain sexual gratification for yourself of a wholly improper kind," Judge McCreath said.

 Gadd had denied allegations against him but was found guilty after a trial lasting three weeks.

-He had been held at HMP The Verne - a low security category C jail in Portland, Dorset - and was automatically freed halfway through his term.
-As a sex offender, he will now be subject to licence conditions.

-The allegations against Gadd only came to light years later when he became the first person to be arrested under Operation Yewtree - the investigation launched by the Met in the wake of the Jimmy Savile scandal.
+The allegations that led to Gadd's imprisonment came to light when he became the first person to be arrested under Operation Yewtree - the investigation launched by the Met in 2012 in the wake of the Jimmy Savile scandal.

 Det Ch Insp Michael Orchard, from Operation Yewtree, said Gadd was a "habitual sexual predator who took advantage of the star status afforded to him".